jjmaldonis/obsidian-audio-notes/README.md

 <strong>Audio Notes</strong> is a plugin for the note-taking app Obsidian.

-In order to apply the property styling for audio notes, you must have the [Admonition](https://github.com/valentine195/obsidian-admonition) plugin installed.

 ## What are Audio Notes?

 <strong>Audio Notes</strong> makes it easy to take notes on audio files as you listen to them.